-- You may feel tired, sleep longer than usual, or not be able sleep at all.
-You may have bad dreams.
+- Feeling tired, sleeping longer than usual or not being able sleep at all, or bad dreams

-- You may feel nervous, angry, hungry, or unwell.
-You may think that people are trying to hurt you.
+- Feeling nervous, angry, hungry, or unwell, or thinking people are trying to hurt you

-How does meth affect an unborn or newborn baby?
+How does meth affect an unborn baby or child?

-- If you are pregnant and use meth, your baby may not grow as he should.
-Your baby may be born too early or die before birth.
+- If you are pregnant and use meth, your baby may not grow in your womb as he should.
+He may be born too early or die before birth.
 Your baby may have problems with his heart, brain, or body development.
 Do not breastfeed your baby if you use meth.
 You will give meth to your baby through your breast milk.
-Ask caregivers for more information about treatment programs and drug use while breastfeeding.
+Ask healthcare providers for more information about treatment programs and drug use while breastfeeding.

 - Your child may not grow as he should.
 He also may have trouble learning or managing anger.

 How is meth abuse diagnosed?

 Your healthcare provider will check your blood pressure, pulse, and temperature.
 You may also need any the following:

 - Blood, urine, and hair tests may be used to check for meth.
 You may also be tested for HIV, hepatitis, and tuberculosis.

 - A newborn meconium test may be used to check for meth.
 Meconium is your newborn baby's first bowel movement.